atgeller/Wasm-Prechk-Artifact/README.md

 # Artifact Layout
 ## Appendix
-The appendix is available in `appendix.pdf` as part of this package (outside the VM), it mostly contains proof details, as well as some additional typing rules, and experimental details.
+The appendix is available in `appendix.pdf` as part of this package (outside the VM).
+It contains proof details, additional typing rules, and experimental details.

 ### Our Results for Comparison
 Raw data is available under the `data` folder as part of this package (outside the VM).